dFiddle/dFiddle-2.0/README.md

 # dFiddle

 JSFiddle et al. are all great when there's a need to fiddle with CSS/JavaScript/HTML snippets or share code during discussions on stackoverflow or newsgroups.
-Unfortunately, due to the nature of Durandal which encourages you to break down apps into many smaller modules and then use
+Unfortunately, due to the nature of  which encourages you to break down apps into many smaller modules and then use
-[composition](/documentation/Using-Composition) to stitch them back together, those apps are no longer at their sweet spot.
+[composition](http://durandaljs.com/documentation/Using-Composition) to stitch them back together, those apps are no longer at their sweet spot.
 There's no easy way to deal with multiple smaller external files in tools like JSFiddle. [dFiddle](https://github.com/dFiddle/dFiddle-1.2) to the rescue!

 ### What is it?